m-lab/ndt-server/spec/ndt7-protocol.md

     - `num_bytes` (a `int64`) is the number of bytes sent (or received) since the beginning of the specific subtest.
 Note that this counter tracks the amount of data sent at application level.
-It does not account for the protocol overheaded of WebSockets, TCP, UDP, IP, and link layer;
+It does not account for the protocol overheaded of WebSockets, TLS, TCP, IP, and link layer;

 - `bbr_info` is an _optional_ JSON object only included in the measurement when it is possible to access `TCP_CC_INFO` stats for BBR: